top of page

 We believe in personalization and collaboration

-While rooted in a shared set of collective field experiences, our programs integrate the passions, needs, and interests of individual participants.
+While rooted in a shared set of collective field experiences, our programs integrate the passions, needs, and interests of each participant.

-We commit to a diverse, equitable and inclusive community
+We commit to an equitable and inclusive community

-Our program draws participants from neighborhoods throughout the city, country and world, with diverse backgrounds and experiences.
+Our programs draw participants from neighborhoods throughout the city, country and world, with diverse backgrounds and experiences.

 Leadership & Staff